• By: Legacy Law Centers

 Due the age difference, it is prudent for spouses in your position to name alternates to serve as decisionmakers in case the first choice (usually your spouse) cannot act on their behalf.
 If you have children from a previous relationship, you should also consider if and in what order you want to name them to one of these important decision-making roles.

-Legacy Law Centers Can Assist With all of Your Estate Planning Needs
+Legacy Law Centers Can Assist With All Of Your Estate Planning Needs

 At Legacy Law Centers, our team of dedicated and skilled attorneys take great pride in using our extensive experience and knowledge of the law to help clients of all backgrounds leave behind a legacy they can be proud of – one that will have a positive impact on future generations.
 If you have more questions about crafting a comprehensive estate plan that addresses the age gap between you and your spouse, then please don’t hesitate to get in touch with us today.